fledge-iot/fledge/docs/plugin_developers_guide/10_testing.rst

    - Get a startup token by calling the Fledge API endpoint

-     *Note*: authentication login or certificate must be enable in order to call that API endpoint and logged user must be *admin*
+     *Note*: the caller must be authenticated as the *admin* user using either the username and password authentication or the certificate authentication mechanism in order to call the API endpoint.

-     In order to authenticate with admin user follow one ot the two steps
+     In order to authenticate as the *admin* user one of the two following methods should be used, the choice of which is dependant on the authentication mechanism configured in your Fledge installation.

      - User and password login